Snowflake-Labs/sfquickstarts/site/sfguides/src/deploy_finetune_os_llama2_in_snowpark_container_services/deploy_finetune_os_llama2_in_snowpark_container_services.md

 CMD ["/opt/conda/envs/rapids/bin/jupyter", "llm-spcs", "--ip=0.0.0.0", "--port=8888", "--no-browser", "--allow-root", "--NotebookApp.token=''", "--NotebookApp.password=''"]
 ```

+Notes:

-***NOTE: We've selected `rapidsai` for the base image which will enable us to run GPU workloads for deploying and fine-tuning Llama 2 LLM in SPCS.***
+- We're selecting `rapidsai` for the base image which will enable us to run GPU workloads for deploying and fine-tuning Llama 2 in SPCS.
+- We're setting working directory, and copying over Notebooks and data files.

-In this Dockerfile, we install packages including Snowpark Python, Pandas and JupyterLab from Snowflake Anaconda channel and other open source libraries for fine-tuning the model, change our working directory, copy over Notebooks and data files, expose a port, and then start JupyterLab service when the container launches.
+- We're installing packages including Snowpark Python, Pandas and JupyterLab from Snowflake Anaconda channel and other open source libraries for fine-tuning the model.
+- We're exposing port 8888.
+- We're starting JupyterLab when the container launches.

 ### Build Image